Vunoxoulia/Clover-Retribution-Macro-App/README.txt

 - Configure your settings in the 'Settings' tab if needed.
 - Click 'Start' to begin the sequence.
 - Focus the Roblox window immediately after starting.

-[Explanations for each macro to be added by user]